 HIV Care, Services and Support

-Elevate NWO: Elevate NWO is a community-based, not-for-profit organization that provides services, opportunities and programs to improve the lives and empower people living with, affected by or at risk of HIV, AIDS, and Hepatitis C in Thunder Bay and Northwestern Ontario, including HIV and hepatitis C and B testing and HIV and hepatitis C treatment.
-Call (807) 345-1516
+Elevate NWO: A community-based, not-for-profit organization that provides services, opportunities and programs to improve the lives and empower people living with, affected by or at risk of HIV, AIDS, and Hepatitis C in Thunder Bay and Northwestern Ontario.
+Includes HIV and hepatitis C and B testing and HIV and hepatitis C treatment.
+Call (807) 345-1516.

-Ontario Aboriginal HIV/AIDS Strategy (OAHAS): OAHAS provides culturally respectful and sensitive programs and strategies to respond to the growing HIV/AIDS epidemic among Aboriginal people in Ontario through promotion, prevention, long-term care, and treatment and support initiatives consistent with harm reduction.
+Ontario Aboriginal HIV/AIDS Strategy (OAHAS): Provides culturally respectful and sensitive programs and strategies to respond to the growing HIV/AIDS epidemic among Aboriginal people in Ontario through promotion, prevention, long-term care, and treatment and support initiatives consistent with harm reduction.

 Legal Support